Modern Era of the Gallente Federation, part 2

 The Federation claimed the Empire had effectively abandoned the system, while the Empire countered that it included the system on official maps of the Empire.
 The two sides attempted to negotiate a settlement, but each was intractable.
 Eventually, the Empire stepped away from the negotiating table, believing the Federation was no longer acting in good faith.

 Both sides appeared poised to go to war in the system, when the Quafe Company stepped in and offered to negotiate with the Empire.
 The Empire, believing that Quafe had a vested interest in both sides, agreed and a few weeks later came to an agreement was reached that prevented warfare.
-The system would remain under Amarr sovereignty, while Gallente mining companies would be free to mine it and as long as they sold a portion of the minerals to the Empire at cost.
+The system would remain under Amarr sovereignty, while Gallente mining companies would be free to mine there as long as they sold a portion of the minerals to the Empire at cost.

 - History of the Gallente Federation